Aspenini/Evidence-Manager/README.md

 # Evidence Manager

-A comprehensive evidence management application built with Python and PyQT6 for organizing and tracking evidence related to people.
+A comprehensive evidence management application built with Python and wxPython for organizing and tracking evidence related to people.

 ## Features